 - Insurance investigation

-PIs holding the ASIS Professional Certified Investigator (PCI) credential have shown an advanced level of training in evidence collection, case management, and preparation of reports and testimony.
-To qualify for the PCI credential, you must have at least five years of investigative experience, which includes at least two years in case management, and you must pass a certification exam.
+PIs who earn the ASIS Professional Certified Investigator (PCI) credential have demonstrated an advanced level of training in evidence collection, case management, and the preparation of reports and testimony.
+To qualify for the PCI, you need at least five years of investigative experience, including at least two years in case management, plus a passing score on the certification exam.
+Holding that credential isn’t just a resume line; it signals to clients and employers that you’ve cleared a meaningful professional bar.

 - Private Investigator, Delta Group, Philadelphia, PA: $20–$35/hour